Healthy Recipes using Tree Onion

 - Salt and pepper to taste

-- In a large bowl, combine the cooked quinoa, chopped tree onions, cherry tomatoes, and cucumber.
+- In a large bowl, combine cooked quinoa, chopped tree onions, cucumber, and cherry tomatoes.

-- Pour the dressing over the salad, toss gently, and serve chilled.
+- Pour the dressing over the salad, toss well, and serve chilled.

 Stuffed Bell Peppers with Tree Onions

-Colorful bell peppers filled with a savory mixture of tree onions, brown rice, and spices, baked to perfection.
+Colorful bell peppers stuffed with a savory mixture of tree onions, brown rice, and spices for a wholesome meal.

 - 1 cup cooked brown rice